-The difficulty with setting goals is no matter how much planning we do our daily tasks often take priority, meaning our goals get put to one side.
+The difficulty with setting goals is that no matter how much planning we do our daily tasks often take priority, meaning our goals get put to one side.
 In addition to this, many of us get distracted and as time passes our initial excitement and motivation can begin to fade.

 If, like me, you find it difficult to stay on track, here are a few things to support you.
 Some may resonate and others may not, so it’s valuable to find out what works for you and to follow your own path.
-If there’s one thing I can sure be sure of, it’s that I’ll be celebrating every one of my small wins with some cake!
+If there’s one thing I can sure be sure of, it’s that I’ll be celebrating every one of my small wins with some tea and cake!

 1. Maintain your focus

 Regularly think about your goals to remind yourself of why you want to reach them.
 This can be done in whatever way prefer, from focusing on them each morning, to including them in your daily journaling.
 You may even wish to listen to goal focused guided meditations and positive and uplifting music and podcasts.
 Whatever you decide, find what works for you and stick to it.

 Collect some images that sum up your goal and create a vision board to help you stay on track.
 It could include images, inspirational quotes, mantras or anything else that will support you with some creative visualisation.
 Having a visual reference point is a great way to stay focused.

 3. Simplify your commitments

 Look closely at your commitments and how you spend your time to see if anything can be tweaked, combined or removed.
 To do this you could list your weekly and monthly tasks under two headings: passions and obligations.
 That way if something isn’t joyful or essential you could consider letting it go.
 Further reading: how to simplify your life.